Minessale and St. Thomas host Denver - WTOP News

 Sunday, 1 p.m.
 EST

-BOTTOM LINE: St. Thomas faces Denver after Nolan Minessale scored 22 points in St. Thomas’ 105-59 win over the North Central (MN) Rams.
+BOTTOM LINE: St. Thomas faces Denver after Nolan Minessale scored 22 points in St. Thomas’ 105-59 win against the North Central (MN) Rams.

-The Tommies are 7-0 in home games.
-St. Thomas averages 16.7 assists per game to lead the Summit League, paced by Minessale with 4.1.
+The Tommies have gone 7-0 in home games.
+St. Thomas leads the Summit League in team defense, allowing 70.1 points while holding opponents to 42.8% shooting.

-The Pioneers are 1-0 against conference opponents.
-Denver ranks seventh in the Summit League with 11.7 assists per game led by Carson Johnson averaging 2.6.
+The Pioneers are 1-0 in conference games.
+Denver has a 4-6 record in games decided by 10 points or more.

 St. Thomas averages 80.7 points per game, 3.9 fewer points than the 84.6 Denver allows.
-Denver has shot at a 49.0% clip from the field this season, 6.2 percentage points above the 42.8% shooting opponents of St. Thomas have averaged.
+Denver averages 8.7 made 3-pointers per game this season, 0.9 more makes per game than St. Thomas gives up.

-The Tommies and Pioneers match up Sunday for the first time in conference play this season.
+The Tommies and Pioneers square off Sunday for the first time in Summit League play this season.

-TOP PERFORMERS: Minessale is scoring 22.3 points per game and averaging 4.3 rebounds for the Tommies.
+TOP PERFORMERS: Minessale is scoring 22.3 points per game with 4.3 rebounds and 4.1 assists for the Tommies.
 Nick Janowski is averaging 14.4 points and 5.7 rebounds over the last 10 games.

-Johnson is averaging 18 points for the Pioneers.
-Jeremiah Burke is averaging 2.0 made 3-pointers over the last 10 games.
+Carson Johnson is shooting 42.7% from beyond the arc with 2.6 made 3-pointers per game for the Pioneers, while averaging 18 points.
+Jeremiah Burke is averaging 16 points and 6.7 rebounds over the last 10 games.

 LAST 10 GAMES: Tommies: 8-2, averaging 83.5 points, 31.8 rebounds, 17.4 assists, 8.9 steals and 2.9 blocks per game while shooting 49.6% from the field.
 Their opponents have averaged 67.7 points per game.